About Mark Ronson

-Superstar DJ and producer Mark Ronson has earned both praise and popular success for his throwback, soul- and funk-influenced work with such diverse artists as Macy Gray, Jay-Z, and comedian Jimmy Fallon.
+Superstar DJ and producer Mark Ronson has earned both praise and popular success for his throwback, soul- and funk-influenced work with such diverse artists as Ghostface Killah, Amy Winehouse, Boy George, and Bruno Mars.
 The stepson of guitarist Mick Jones of Foreigner, Ronson spent the first eight years of his life growing up in England.
-Having played guitar and drums from an early age, it wasn't until moving to New York City with his mother that Ronson discovered DJ culture.
-At age 16, already a fan of such popular hip-hop artists as Run-D.M.C. and the Beastie Boys, Ronson began listening to the various hip-hop mixtapes released every few months by DJs.
-Inspired, Ronson confiscated his father's record collection and began trying his hand at mixing.
+Having played guitar and drums from an early age, it wasn't until moving to New York City with his mother that he discovered DJ culture.
+At age 16, and already a fan of such popular hip-hop artists as Run-D.M.C. and the Beastie Boys, Ronson began listening to the various hip-hop mixtapes released by DJs.
+Inspired, Ronson confiscated his father's record collection and tried his hand at mixing.
 It was the first step in a career highlighted by work on a Grammy-winning album by Winehouse, as well as his own global smash hit "Uptown Funk."

-The young DJ with the diverse taste soon caught the ears and eyes of various socialites and New York celebrities, including fashion designer Tommy Hilfiger, who featured Ronson, along with other sons and daughters of celebrities, in a 1997 fashion campaign.
+As a young DJ with diverse tastes, the teenaged Ronson caught the ears and eyes of various socialites and New York celebrities, including fashion designer Tommy Hilfiger, who featured Ronson, along with other sons and daughters of celebrities, in a 1997 fashion campaign.
 A year later, hip-hop mogul Sean "P. Diddy" Combs hired Ronson to DJ his fabled 29th birthday bash.
 These and other high-profile gigs boosted Ronson's "hip quotient" and helped promote his more serious-minded music career.
 Fusing his eclectic turntable skills with his knowledge of musical instruments and songwriting, Ronson eventually embarked on his first solo project.
 Featuring such diverse guest artists as dancehall rapper Sean Paul, hip-hop artist Mos Def, Jack White of the White Stripes, and Rivers Cuomo of Weezer, Ronson's debut album, Here Comes the Fuzz, appeared on Elektra in 2003.
 It was most successful in the U.K., where it was certified silver by the BPI.